Skip to main content.

 What surprised you when you joined the network?

-What was the first thing that you changed?
+What was the first thing you changed?

 We have already implemented the following measures:

-• We use environmentally friendly toilet paper
+• and we use environmentally friendly toilet paper.

 Carlos Alonso Villalobos, Embassy of Costa Rica